Areeb297/Facebook-Marketplace-s-Recommendation-Ranking-System/README.md

 ```

 - For resizing images, we use pillow and os libraries in python where the clean_image_data function takes in the path for the folder containing all the images, opens all the images using a for loop, resizes all of them and saves them into a new directory called cleaned_images.
 Below is a snippet shown of the process of how we resize all images and having only RGB channels.
-We only use the final size as 64 as a large pixel sizes will increase the number of predictors and the machine learning classification model time.
+We only use the final size as 100 as a larger pixel size will increase the number of predictors and the machine learning classification model time.

 ```python
 size = im.size